json-api/json-api/format/index.md

 ```
 Above, specifying the type in `"links"` tells the client which collection in the `"linked"`
 key it should search in to find the linked resource.

-A client should process the top-level `"links"` object by iterating over its key–value pairs.
-On each iteration, it should do as follows.
-(Below, we'll refer to the current key being processed as the  _current link path_ and its value as the _current link descriptor_.)

-1. Split the _current link path_ into two parts by dividing it at the last "." character.
-We'll call
-   the resulting parts the _resources segment_ and the _relationship segment_.
-2. Find all resource objects in the response document whose path, from the perspective of the reference
-   document, is under the _resources segment_.
-3. For each such resource object, use the information in the _current link descriptor_ to fill in any information about the relationship at the path specified by the _resources segment_ that **was not provided** in the resource-level `"links"` object.
-The _current link descriptor_ can provide information about the linked resource(s)' `"type"` and/or their `"href"`.
-If _current link descriptor_ contains a URL template (as detailed above), it provides an `"href"` for the linked resource(s), which is found by expanding the URL template, using the resource object currently being processed as the data for the expansion.
-If the _current link descriptor_ is an object with a `"type"` property, it indicates that the type of the linked resource(s) is the value of that property.

 ### Compound Documents <a href="#document-structure-compound-documents" id="document-structure-compound-documents" class="headerlink"></a>